 Made from chipped trees, brush, and other plant trimmings, this mulch provides nutrients to build healthy soil, but doesn't last as long as arbor mulch.
 Available from local tree trimmers.

 Compost is plant and other organic matter that has gone through a decomposition process.
 It provides many valuable nutrients and improves soil structure.
-Available in bulk from vendors in the Marketplace.
+Available in bulk from vendors in the Marketplace, and see below for tips for buying in bulk.

 When you use recycled compost and mulch, you are closing the loop.
 The compost listed in the marketplace is made from plant trimmings and food scraps here in the Bay Area and the mulch is chipped from untreated wood pallets and tree trimmings.
 The waste generated is recycled into products that will feed nutrients back into your soil for planting perennials and edibles, as well as helping convert a lawn into a garden.